westlake-repl/NineRec/README.md

 <!-- **We release a sample of 1000 images per dataset.
 All datasets and code (already attached here) will be provided once the paper is accepted..** -->

-We have released all 9 downstream datasets (text and images) and texts of source dataset Bili_500K.
+We have released all data (text and images) for the 9 downstream tasks as well as the text data for Bili_500K.
 We will provide access to the full source dataset very soon.

 <!-- Download link: https://sandbox.zenodo.org/record/1153424#.Y9dALnZByw4 -->
 Download link: